xiGUAwanOU/tech-note/cheatsheets/os/unix-cpu-stats-explained.md

 * `wa`: waiting time of I/O operations.
 * `hi`: hardware interrupts processing time.
 * `si`: software interrupts processing time.
 * `st`: only related to virtual machines.
-The value shows how long the virtual CPU has spent waiting for the hypervisor to service anther virtual CPU running on a different virtual machine.
+The value shows how long the virtual CPU has spent waiting for the hypervisor to service another virtual CPU running on a different virtual machine.